-With the “.gov” extension this page is pretty likely to be linked to the NIH.
-But just in case, we Google the site to see who runs it and what their reputation is.
+With the “.gov” extension, this page is pretty likely to be linked to the NIH.
+But just in case, we Google search the site to see who runs it and what their reputation is.

 Since we’re reading laterally, let’s click on the link five results down to see what the NIH says about the National Cancer Institute.
 Again, we’re just sanity checking our impression that this is an authoritative body of the NIH.
 Here’s its blurb from the fifth result down: